CSchoel/arbitrary-but-fixed/_drafts/exercise-tutorial.md

 * *Use the correct terms.* All the strange domain-specific words are there to make sure that both sides know exactly what the other person is talking about.
 * *Avoid wrong or alternative uses of domain-specific terms at all costs*.
 As mentioned about, domain-specific terms usually have a clear definition.
 You cannot use these terms loosely in an exercise text.
 * *Avoid using different terms for the same concept throughout the text.* Even if we do not talk about domain-specific terms, it can be confusing when a list is referred to as a "list", then as an "array" and then maybe as a "vector".
 If we are talking about array lists, all three terms are appropriate, but this does not make it evident that the author really means the same concept with each term.
-For german exercises you can also refer to the "exercise operators": The same task should use the same operator (see the [list from the hessian cultural ministry](http://informatik.archenhold.de/bk14alle/dateien/operatorliste.pdf))
+For German exercises you can also refer to the "exercise operators": The same task should use the same operator (see the [list from the Hessian cultural ministry](http://informatik.archenhold.de/bk14alle/dateien/operatorliste.pdf))

 ### 4.2.
 Understandable